kivikakk/comrak/README.md

 By default none are enabled; they are individually enabled with each parse by setting the appropriate values in the [`ComrakOptions` struct](https://docs.rs/comrak/newest/comrak/struct.ComrakOptions.html).

+## Plugins

+### Codefence syntax highlighter

+At the moment syntax highlighting of codefence blocks is the only feature that can be enhanced with plugins.

+Create an implementation of the `SyntaxHighlighterAdapter` trait, and then provide an instance of such adapter to `ComrakPlugins.render.codefence_syntax_highlighter`.
+For formatting a markdown document with plugins, use the `markdown_to_html_with_plugins` function, which accepts your plugin as a parameter.

+See the `syntax_highlighter.rs` and `syntect.rs` examples for more details.

+#### Syntect

+[`syntect`](https://github.com/trishume/syntect) is a syntax highlighting library for Rust.
+By default, `comrak` offers a plugin for it.
+In order to utilize it, create an instance of `plugins::syntect::SyntectAdapter` and use it as your `ComrakPlugins` option.

 ## Related projects

 Comrak's design goal is to model the upstream [`cmark-gfm`](https://github.com/github/cmark-gfm) as closely as possible